maziac/DeZog/README.md

 ## Roadmap

 Next to implement:
-- Serial interface: Allows remote debugging via a serial connection on a real ZX Spectrum Next with breakpoints etc.
+- OpenMSX support: Was done by s0urceror and is available already on the 'openmsx' branch.
-- ZesarusExt: Make ZesarusExt publicly available.
+- ZesarusExt: Make ZesaruxExt publicly available.
 ZesarusExt is a Zesarux fork with small enhancements like faster breakpoints.

 ## Installation